VerneCorpTechnologies/patent-prior-art-rag/README.md

 - Evidence quotes from the prior art
 - Colour-coded novelty status per element: 🔴 Prior Art / 🟡 Ambiguous / 🟢 Novel
 - Overall risk assessment: High / Medium / Low

 ---

-## 📊 Interview Talking Points

-**Why concept-first retrieval?**
-Raw patent claim text is deliberately broad and abstract — optimised for legal protection, not semantic clarity.
-Retrieving on the extracted concept finds patents that describe similar inventions even when the legal language is completely different.

-**Why structure-aware chunking?**
-A naive text splitter would cut mid-claim, destroying the semantic integrity of patent claims.
-Each claim is kept as an atomic unit — this was the single biggest driver of retrieval quality improvement measured by RAGAS Context Precision.

-**Why Lambda over ECS?**
-For a system handling occasional requests rather than continuous traffic, serverless is the right architectural choice.
-No idle server costs, automatic scaling, and the same IAM-based security model.
-A move to ECS would be warranted at sustained high request volumes.

-**Why Pinecone over ChromaDB?**
-ChromaDB requires persistent disk storage — incompatible with Lambda's stateless execution model.
-Pinecone is a managed serverless vector store called via API, which fits Lambda perfectly.

----

 ## 👤 Author